sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 ## 2. Description

-### I. Support auto-completion
+### I. Support "auto-completion"

+It is a feature to to help typing commands.
 For example, if people type the TAB key when typing the prefix of some commands, then it shows the list of possible commands from the prefix.

 At first, to make it simpler, I will only support general parts: